United States Border Patrol: Corruption

-Facebook
+2019 Facebook posts

 In 2019, U.S. Border Patrol supervisors discovered many employees posting inappropriate content in a private Facebook group.
 The "group where agents posted sexist and callous references to migrants and the politicians who support them reinforced the perception that agents often view the vulnerable people in their care with frustration and contempt."
 Carla Provost, at the time head of the agency, was among them; she retired in 2020.

+Use of force under the second Trump administration

+U.S. Border Patrol faced extensive criticism for aggressive use of force and teargas against peaceful protestors during Operation Midway Blitz.
+Senior official Gregory Bovino faced multiple rebukes and restraining orders from District Court Judge Sara L. Ellis, who found that he lied under oath.

 Morale

 According to a posting in Law Enforcement Today in August 2021, morale among Border Patrol agents was "in the toilet".
 In Del Rio, Texas, where illegal aliens were so numerous they were detained in a squalid camp underneath the international bridge, agents were so overwhelmed with processing those arriving aliens that self-surrendered that there were no agents patrolling large stretches of the border.

-In 2019, Agents stated that "people actively hate us".
+In 2019, agents stated that "people actively hate us".

 National council

 National Border Patrol Council (NBPC) is the labor union which represents over 17,000 Border Patrol agents and support staff.
 The NBPC was founded on November 1, 1965, and its parent organization is the American Federation of Government Employees, AFL–CIO.
 The NBPC's executive committee is staffed by current and retired Border Patrol agents and, along with its constituent locals, employs a staff of a dozen attorneys and field representatives.
 The NBPC is associated with the Peace Officer Research Association of California Legal Defense Fund|California's Legal Defense Fund.